 As a child learning the piano, almost all of my teachers used a notebook to write down practice instructions, and more often than not included messages to parents and assessment of progress.

 As a teacher I have generally adopted a similar practice, asking each student to bring a simple shorthand pad (or more special writing book) to their lessons.
 Whether or not they read my notes (and in most cases I doubt it!) the notebook has always been a useful reminder during the lesson itself, and make it easier to track progress towards specific goals.

 Quite apart from whether pupils read their notebooks (according to Paul Harris, research indicates that 85% don’t) the use of a basic writing pad can be problematic.
 I often find that student practice notebooks have been used for other purposes, with pages missing, doodles, shopping lists, inexplicable messages and stains of unknown provenance.

-On one occasion a child even brought a notebook that included his mother’s sums working out the cost of a cannabis order!
+On one occasion a child even brought a notebook that included his mother’s sums working out the cost of her next cannabis order!

 So the case for using a special bespoke notebook is a strong one – especially if it incorporates additional information to help students…

 A cursory glance at the market reveals it to be a burgeoning one, with notebooks available in all shapes and sizes, and from the highly prescriptive to the more sparse.
 There are so many to choose from – and given that each pupil has unique needs (as well as generic ones) this is surely a good thing.